LdesignMedia/moodle-tool_developer/README.md

 ![Privacy-friendly](https://img.shields.io/badge/Privacy-friendly-brightgreen.svg)
 ![GitHub Workflow Status (main)](https://img.shields.io/github/actions/workflow/status/LdesignMedia/moodle-tool_developer/ci.yml?branch=main)

 ## List of features
-- Service worker to load debug javascript once if `cachejs` setting is disabled.
+- If the `cachejs` setting is disabled, the service worker will now load debug javascript once.
-- Added Sentry DNS is loaded from `SENTRYDNS` environment variable.
+- Sentry has been added and the *SENTRYDNS* is now loaded from the `SENTRYDNS` environment variable, allowing it to be configured on the server level.
-- Auto walkthrough the Moodle upgrade process with javascript, see what's happening .
+- The Moodle upgrade process will now be automatically confirmed with JavaScript, giving you real-time visibility into the process without having to manually click any buttons.
+The script will make up to 8 attempts to complete the process and will allow you to debug any errors that occur.

 - TODO easy see if debug is on (enable fast switching)
 - TODO Record error traces to log
 - TODO debugbar